The-Chinese-Room/InkpotDemo/Documentation/InkpotDemo.md

 Add a new 'Directories to Monitor' entry by clicking the plus.

 Include the source folder, map directory to the corresponding folder in the unreal content browser.

 ![AutoReimportOptions](images/AutoReimport.png)

 Once this is setup, the content directory will automatically update when you update, create or delete any ink files in the source folder.

 ## Starting a story
 In blueprints, get the Inkpot subsystem and call BeginStory, passing in the InpotStoryAsset.

 ![Alt text](images/BeginStory.png)

 This returns the runtime InkpotStory that executes the script.
 In this demo, the stories are started by the Level Blueprint.

 ## Getting story updates
-Once the story has been satrted using the BeginStory function of Inkpot, it will return an InkpotStory.
+Once the story has been started using the BeginStory function of Inkpot, it will return an InkpotStory.
 The InkpotStory is the runtime for the Ink script execution.
 In this demo, the UI is hooked up to the InkpotStory created by the level blueprint.
 This is done in the game mode blueprint, BP_InkpotDemoGameMode.

 ![BindStoryBegin](images/BindBegin.png)

 The UI, where all of the story updates happen, is defined by the widget WBP_Display.

 The event graph looks like this.

 ![Alt text](images/UIEventGraph.png)

 Here we see the events that drive Ink execution.